About Us

 Board of Directors

-CCW is a member-owned and controlled Co-operative, governed by rules under the Co-operatives Act.
+Co-operatives Act.
 We are managed by a Board of Directors which the majority of are active suppliers to CCW.

 Our directors all add value to the board’s strategic direction with their combined experience in agriculture, finance, human resources and technology.
-They all own vineyards or are directly involved in the wine grape industry.
+They own vineyards or are directly involved in the wine grape industry.

-Many have strong family histories with the co-op – some of which date back to it’s origins in 1922.
+Many have strong family histories with the Co-op – some of which date back to its origins in 1922.

 Peter Hill